-The National Crime Agency defines County Lines as: “the term used when drug gangs from big cities expand their operations to smaller towns, often using violence to drive out local dealers, and exploiting children and vulnerable people to sell drugs.
+County lines exploitation is a term used when ‘drug gangs from big cities expand their operations to smaller towns, often using violence to drive out local dealers, and exploiting children and vulnerable people to sell drugs.
 These dealers will use dedicated mobile phone lines, known as ‘deal lines’ to take orders from users.
-In most instances, customers will live in a different area to where the dealers and networks are based, so drug runners are needed to transport the drugs and collect payment”.
+In most instances, customers will live in a different area to where the dealers and networks are based, so drug runners are needed to transport the drugs and collect payment.’
+(Source: UK National Crime Agency).

 Children are targeted in particular because they are easier to monitor, manipulate, and reward than adults.
 Children from disadvantaged backgrounds are more likely to be targeted, including, those living in poverty, those who experience family breakdowns, have behavioural or developmental disabilities, and those who are removed from schools.